FEATURES OF MOTIVATION COMPONENT OF STAFF DEVELOPMENT OF ENTERPRISES INTEGRATED INTO THE EU MARKET

 Practical value.
 Selected features of personnel motivation can be implemented in the activities of Ukrainian enterprises integrated into the EU market.

-Key words: motivational components, personnel development, Ukrainian enterprises integrated into the EU market, generations, digitalization, technologies, adaptation.Keywords
+Key words: motivational components, personnel development, Ukrainian enterprises integrated into the EU market, generations, digitalization, technologies, adaptation.References

 Dolot, A. (2018), “What motivates generation Z to work ‒ Selected issues ‒ Results of an empirical study”, Entrepreneurship and Management, Vol. 19, pp. 227-242.